SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/regexp_substr.rst

      - ``OR`` clause

    * - ``\``
-     - Treating the subsequent characters in the expression as ordinary characters rather than metacharacters
+     - Treating the subsequent characters in the expression as ordinary characters rather than meta-characters

    * - ``\n``
-     - Matching the nth (``1``-``9``) preceding subexpression grouped within parentheses
+     - Matching the nth (``1``-``9``) preceding sub-expression grouped within parentheses

    * - ``*?``
      - Occurs zero or more times